 The Medical Marijuana Program authorizes the Department of Health to license up to 50 dispensaries to operate in Pennsylvania.
 A licensed dispensary may operate up to three separate locations.
 Each potential dispensary must meet the following requirements:

-- Pass federal and state criminal background check
+- Pass federal and state background checks

 - Provide a diversity plan

-- Complete the training course
+- Complete training

-- Pay a non-refundable $5,000 application fee, and a license fee of $30,000, which is refundable if the application is not granted
+- Pay a non-refundable $5,000 application fee and a $30,000 license fee (refundable if not approved)

 - Show proof of $150,000 in capital